asafmaman101/imp_reg_htf/README.md

-# Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks.
+# Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks (ICML 2022)
-Code, based on the PyTorch framework, for reproducing experiments from the paper [Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks](https://arxiv.org/abs/2201.11729).
+Code, based on the PyTorch framework, for reproducing experiments from the paper [Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks](https://arxiv.org/abs/2201.11729) (ICML 2022).

 ## Install Requirements